 - DIEP flap reconstruction: DIEP stands for the deep inferior epigastric perforator artery, which runs through the abdomen.
 In a DIEP flap, fat, skin, and blood vessels — but no muscle — are cut from the wall of the lower belly and moved up to your chest to rebuild your breast.
 Your surgeon carefully reattaches the blood vessels of the flap to blood vessels in your chest using microsurgery.
 Because no muscle is used, most women recover more quickly and have a low risk of losing abdominal muscle strength with a DIEP flap.
 A DIEP flap is considered a muscle-sparing type of flap.

-- Implant reconstruction: In implant reconstruction, an implant filled with saline (salt water), silicone gel, or a combination of the two is placed under the pectoral chest muscle.
+- Implant reconstruction: In implant reconstruction, an implant filled with saline (salt water) or silicone gel is placed either under the pectoral chest muscle or on top of the pectoral chest muscle.
 Using an implant to rebuild the breast requires less surgery than flap reconstruction, since it only involves the chest area (and not a tissue donor site).
 Still, it may require more than one procedure.
 It also may require additional surgery in the future, as implants can wear out and develop other issues, such as tightness of scar tissue around the implant.

 The study included 34 women: